European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

     about the expected parameters, its types, comments, units, everything.
     It is only broadcast rarely over the network, typically only during the initial handshake with the device.
-Once the schema is known, only *configurations*, or even only parts of configurations are sent over the network in a tree structure called *Hash* (which is not a hash table).
+Once the schema is known, only *configurations*, or even only parts of configurations, are sent over the network in a tree structure called *Hash* (which is not a hash table).